NFDI4Chem/VibrationalSpectroscopyOntology/docs/competency_questions.md

  * What was the assayed sample, including its relevant attributes?

- * What assay outputs were produces, such as what spectra (e.g. different formats)?
+ * What assay outputs were produced, such as what spectra (e.g. different formats)?

- * What kind of pre- and post-processeing was done?
+ * What kind of pre- and post-processing was done?

-This list of competency questions represents a first draft and needs to be thoroughly discussed with the domain experts an
+This list represents only a first draft and needs to be thoroughly discussed with the domain experts and the NFDI4Chem community.